-The Systems Information and Upgrade Line provides system users a listing of the latest versions of all of Microchip's development systems software products.
-Plus, this line provides information on how customers can receive the most current upgrade kits.
-The Hot Line Numbers are:
+In addition, there is a Development Systems Information Line which lists the latest versions of Microchip's development systems software products.
+This line also provides information on how customers can receive currently available upgrade kits.

+The Development Systems Information Line numbers are:

-1-800-755-2345 for U.S. and most of Canada, and 1-480-792-7302 for the rest of the world.
+1-800-755-2345 - United States and most of Canada

+1-480-792-7302 - Other International Locations